diwsec/penttools/README.md

-its a bash script for tool automation
+its a bash script for tool automation for kalilinux and ubuntu

 To install, run the command: